stephen-hqxu/superterrainplus/CONTRIBUTING.md

 ```

 - When working with `switch`, avoid using `break` when it is unnecessary, such as using `return` in all `case`s.
+- Always wrap the body with brace, even when there is only one line.

+### Variable usable

+- I can safely claim that over 90 precents of integer variables used in this project are unsigned, hence avoid using a signed type if it is not necessary, to avoid superfluous bugs due to overlooked integer promotion.
+Occasionally you may want to represent something like *an invalid state* with -1, which should be replaced by a max value of the corresponding unsigned type like `std::numeric_limits<unsigned int>::max()`.
+- Always suffix a numeric variable based on their type, like *123u* for unsigned integer and *3.14f* for float.
+This is also to avoid unintentional integer promotion and generation of double-precision instruction.
+- If applicable, always declare a member function and local variable as `const`; for member variable, do it strategically to allow effective use of copy assignment.

 ---